thebaldgeek/thebaldgeek.github.io/SDRReceiver.md

 # .ini setting tl:dr
-Set the master vfo for center of the whole band.
+Set the master vfo at the center frequency of the whole band.
-Set the main vfo for the center of each group of data channels.
+Set the main vfo at the center frequency of each group of data channels.
-Set the vfos for the center of each data channel.
+Set the vfos for the center frequency of each data channel.
 Set the gain to get a green volume LED in Jaero.
-Set the rate and filter to suit as per the blue waveform in Jaero.
+Set the rate for the channel data rate and filter to suit as per the blue waveform in Jaero.

 ## Download and run.